KVAR, kVAr…or kvar?

 Understanding letter symbols with IEC 60027-1

-All the details can be found in IEC 60027-1 (“Letter symbols to be used in electrical technology”).
+More details on letter symbols, such as the use of kvar over kVAr, can be found in IEC 60027-1 (“Letter symbols to be used in electrical technology”).
 The same symbols are also used in IEEE documents, such as IEEE 519 (“Recommended practices and requirements for harmonic control in Electrical Power Systems”).

 *This article was originally published on April 2, 2013 and has been updated for comprehensiveness.